DataFire/Integrations/integrations/generated/azure_compute/README.md

   * localizedValue `string`: The localized name of the resource.
   * value `string`: The name of the resource.

+### VMScaleSetConvertToSinglePlacementGroupInput
+* VMScaleSetConvertToSinglePlacementGroupInput `object`
+  * activePlacementGroupId `string`: Id of the placement group in which you want future virtual machine instances to be placed.
+To query placement group Id, please use Virtual Machine Scale Set VMs - Get API.
+If not provided, the platform will choose one with maximum number of virtual machine instances.

 ### VaultCertificate
 * VaultCertificate `object`: Describes a single certificate reference in a Key Vault, and where the certificate should reside on the VM.
   * certificateStore `string`: For Windows VMs, specifies the certificate store on the Virtual Machine to which the certificate should be added.
-The specified certificate store is implicitly in the LocalMachine account. <br><br>For Linux VMs, the certificate file is placed under the /var/lib/waagent directory, with the file name <UppercaseThumbprint>.crt for the X509 certificate file and <UppercaseThumbpring>.prv for private key.
+The specified certificate store is implicitly in the LocalMachine account. <br><br>For Linux VMs, the certificate file is placed under the /var/lib/waagent directory, with the file name &lt;UppercaseThumbprint&gt;.crt for the X509 certificate file and &lt;UppercaseThumbprint&gt;.prv for private key.
 Both of these files are .pem formatted.
   * certificateUrl `string`: This is the URL of a certificate that has been uploaded to Key Vault as a secret.
 For adding a secret to the Key Vault, see [Add a key or secret to the key vault](https://docs.microsoft.com/azure/key-vault/key-vault-get-started/#add).
 In this case, your certificate needs to be It is the Base64 encoding of the following JSON Object which is encoded in UTF-8: <br><br> {<br>  "data":"<Base64-encoded-certificate>",<br>  "dataType":"pfx",<br>  "password":"<pfx-file-password>"<br>}

 ### VaultSecretGroup